hoche/libjpiedm/README.md

 At that point, I could open flight_186.csv in something like LibreOffice Calc, or Excel and graph it.

 ## Using the library in a custom app

+libjpiedm is designed to be used in other applications.

 libjpiedm streams data straight from an `std::istream`.
 It never loads an entire flight into memory; instead it offers two complementary APIs that parse